JoWML/engineering-handbook/Quality/README.md

 Quality is everyone's responsibility!
 Everything you merge to master should be production ready.

 Appstore/Playstore reviews is the most important factor of the impression of our product and quality is mirroring those numbers.
-As a company we are striving for always reaching a score of **4.5** and if we are going below that number we need to increase the quality and customer focus ensuring that we are providing valuable solutions to the users.
+As a company we are striving for always reaching a score of **4.5** and if we are going below that number we need to increase the quality and customer focus ensuring that we are providing valuable functionality to the users.

 ### Zero bug policy